iamsomraj/SHARE-IT-social-media-application/README.md

 # SHARE-IT

 A modern, full-stack social media platform built with Nuxt 3 and Express.
 Connect, share, and engage with your community through posts, stories, and real-time interactions.
+This application showcases the power of TypeScript, Vue 3, and a robust backend architecture using Express.js and PostgreSQL.

 ## 🚀 Features